 I RETURNED from a brief vacation to find a message in my inbox from Mr. Tor Strand, a reporter for the Norwegian newspaper Verdens Gang.

-"In our country," it began, "there is a story going wild among people these days..."
+"In our country," he began, "there is a story going wild among people these days..."

 Oh, boy, here it comes, I thought.
-He's going to tell me that Scandinavian gangbangers are opening fire on innocent drivers who flash their headlights at oncoming vehicles.
+He's going to tell me that Scandinavian gangbangers are firing on innocent drivers who flash their headlights at oncoming vehicles.
 It's happening everywhere else, you know.

 Instead, Mr. Strand surprised and delighted me by recounting the following tale, which he assumed to be an urban legend:

 ...
 A woman (a friend of a friend, of course) met a man while out on the town one night.
 One thing led to another, as they say, and she ended up having sex with him.
 Later, the woman fell ill.
 She went to the doctor, who examined her and announced that she was "infected with corpse-worms" (maggots).
 A subsequent investigation revealed that the stranger she had slept with was a pathologist in a local hospital.
 He had fornicated with a decomposing corpse earlier that same day.

 Strand informed me that precisely the same thing is alleged to have happened in at least a half-dozen Norwegian towns — a strong indication that his assumption is correct: it's an urban legend.

 That said, it's worth noting that the phenomena described aren't completely beyond the bounds of medical possibility.
 Maggot infestations of living human tissues do occur.
 The scientific term for it is "myiasis."
 There have even been recorded cases of myiasis of the female sexual organs, though these are extremely rare.